beomjundc/wheeplWP/README.txt

 == Changelog ==

+= 1.0.3 =
+* Feature where the primary/secondary hashtags can be set on edit post or first two tags are automatically used as the hashtags if not set

 = 1.0.2 =
 * Removal of basic auth credentials on api calls
 * Sanitization and validation of post data being inserted into wp db